amisha98/SpotParkSPARK/README.md

 1. Parking Spot Number (S1.../P1.../TW1.../F1...)
 2. Availability (0/1)

+**The repository also contains the apk file(app-debug.apk) for the application for testing purposes.

 Future Scope:
 1. Adding latitude and longitude of each parking spot and calculating the distance between the user and the nearest parking spot.